Szafter12/OfficeFlow/README.md

 SpaceFlow is a comprehensive backend system for managing coworking spaces, desk reservations, and office analytics.
 This project was developed as a hands-on consolidation of knowledge from the Microsoft Backend Development Course, focusing on building scalable, maintainable, and robust enterprise-grade APIs using .NET 9/10 and PostgreSQL.

-## The project follows a clean, decoupled architecture to ensure "Separation of Concerns":
+## The project follows a clean architecture to ensure "Separation of Concerns":

 - Controllers: Handle HTTP requests and manage API routing.

-- Services: Contain the core business logic (The "Heart" of the app).
+- Services: Contain the core business logic.

 - Interfaces: Define contracts, allowing for easy testing and Dependency Injection.